 Fortuitously for Thomas Fagan, the Bedford Hotel’s publican, the new Eveleigh Railway Station opened in 1885, virtually in his backyard.
 The pub sat within steps of the new platforms.

 By the 1890s the Bedford Hotel was a two storey brick structure with balcony.
 Along with rail travellers and the surrounding industrial workers, the pub would have had an assortment of drinkers fronting its bar.

 The Australian Town and Country Journal reported in March 1893 that the Bedford was the nearest hotel to Eveleigh Station, and was “well known as one of the best conducted houses in the district.
 Mr Palmer, the proprietor, is the secretary of the local branch of the Licensed Victuallers’ Association”.

-Despite the Journal’s assertion that the pub was well conducted, it did on occasions have had its characters frequenting the bar.
+Despite the Journal’s assertion that the pub was well conducted, it did have an assortment of characters who frequented its bar.

 The Sydney Evening News reported in September 1893 that ironworker, James Watson, 21, was fined five shillings and sent to gaol for three days for drunkenness, and for failing to pay nine pence for his liquor, served to him by publican, Ernest John Palmer.

-The third Bedford Hotel was built on land even further east of the original, facing Gibbson Street in 1911, with Tooth and Company gaining the head lease.
+The third Bedford Hotel was built on land even further east of the original, facing Gibbons Street in 1911, with Tooth and Company gaining the head lease.

-The pub continued to be frequented by notorious characters during this period, with Harry Young had a remarkable escape when 27-year-old Lillian Lee fired four shots at him in the public bar of the Bedford in 1919.
+The pub continued to be frequented by notorious characters during this period.
+Harry Young had a remarkable escape from injury when 27-year-old Lillian Lee fired four shots at him in the public bar of the Bedford in 1919.